lemberck/chatbot-watsonDiscovery/README.md

 thanks / thank you / cool

->> entertain me / tell me a joke / how about a joke? / another joke
+ entertain me / tell me a joke / how about a joke? / another joke [YES/NO answer 2x]
->> -  yes/no  answer
->>     - yes/no answer

 bye / goodbye / cya / see ya